If you are reading this guide, you may have learned that you must do a BAS statement, and this guide will help you prepare and lodge your statement.

 - Nothing to report (‘nil’ BAS).
 You can only use this service if you have nothing to report for the period and need to lodge your BAS as ‘nil’.

 - Full details on each option can be found on the ATO website. https://www.ato.gov.au/Business/Business-activity-statements-(BAS)/How-to-lodge-your-BAS/

-You may pay your BAS with BPAY, credit, or debit card.
-If doing online you will need to quote your Payment Reference Number (PRN).
-If you are concerned about managing your businesses available cash you can pay ahead and this will be credited against your next Quarterly BAS liability
+You may pay your BAS with BPAY, credit, or debit card, and you will need to quote your Payment Reference Number (PRN) if doing online.
+If you are concerned about managing your business’s available cash, you can pay ahead, which will be credited against your next Quarterly BAS liability.

 - Reconcile the BAS figures with your records